Ramón Santiago

-Ramón David Santiago Sanchez (born August 31, 1979) is a Dominican-American former professional baseball infielder and manager.
+Ramón David Santiago Sanchez (born August 31, 1979) is a Dominican-American former professional baseball infielder and current manager for the Algodoneros de Unión Laguna of the Mexican League.
 He played in Major League Baseball (MLB) for the Detroit Tigers from 2002 to 2003, and 2006 to 2013, the Seattle Mariners from 2004 to 2005, and the Cincinnati Reds in 2014.
 He spent most of his major league career at shortstop, but also played a significant amount of time at second base, and occasionally third base.

 Santiago is the only MLB player in history to hit a grand slam in his last at-bat with a walk-off home run.
 He accomplished this feat playing with the Reds with two outs in the bottom of the 10th inning on September 27, 2014, on a 1–0 pitch from the Pittsburgh Pirates' Bobby LaFromboise.

 Playing career

 Detroit Tigers

 Santiago made his major league debut for the Tigers in 2002.
 Used mainly as a backup, he was still named to the 2002 Topps All-Star Rookie Roster.
 During his rookie season, Santiago hit first-inning lead-off home runs on consecutive days (June 3, 2002 and June 4, 2002).
 In the June 3 game, he hit a second home run in the seventh inning.
 In 2003, Santiago assumed the starting shortstop role for the Tigers.